lucien-neuhoff/go-sqap/codes.md

--   `auth/invalied-request` failed to parse request
+-   `auth/invalid-request` failed to parse request
 -   `auth/invalid-credentials` no user were found with those credentials
 -   `auth/internal-server-error` internal error server error while processing request
 -   `auth/user-already-exists` a user already exists with the given email
+-   `auth/user-not-found` No user were found with the given email/id